SOAR

 Automation

-Automatically correlate incoming alerts from different data sources to avoid duplicates.
+Automatically correlate incoming alarms from different data sources to avoid duplicates.
 Automate recurring tasks for fast and efficient analysis.

 Response

-Automatically respond to alerts through connected components such as firewalls and EDR systems, ensuring rapid implementation of countermeasures in the event of a threat.
+React automatically to alarm messages through connected components such as firewalls and EDR systems and thus ensure that countermeasures are implemented quickly in the event of a threat.

 SOAR supports the analysis

-SOAR automates the analysis and response process following a security alert
+SOAR automates the analysis and response process following a security alarm.

 Without SOAR

-Without a SOAR system, security alerts that occur must be contextualized and assessed with additional information in a time-consuming manner.
+Without a SOAR system, incoming security alarms have to be contextualized and evaluated with additional information in a time-consuming process.
 In addition, a subsequent manual response is required to minimize the impact of the security incident.

 With SOAR